frenchfrog42/zk-hackaton/README.md

 # My submission to the ZK bsv hackaton

-Compiled testZKSNARK.scrypt successfully, [1377903 bytes]
+Compiled testZKSNARK.scrypt successfully, [1270054 bytes]
-(Instead of 5MB with release!
-Use my files to save 3.3MB of fees).
+(Instead of 5MB!
+Use my files to save lot of fees for your users).

 ## Contribution